tankfeud/norx/samples/android-native/README.md

 2. Then make sure you have Android SDKs installed, typically done via Android Studio and `ANDROID_HOME` set to point to your Sdk, like for example:

         ANDROID_HOME=/home/gokr/Android/Sdk/

-If your NDK was packaged as an installer, the environment variable would have been set.
-If not, set one in the PATH variable to point to folder where the ndk-build command is located:
+        Add to PATH variable the folder where the ndk-build command is located:

-        /home/gokr/Android/Sdk/ndk/21.3.6528147/build/ndk-build
+        /home/gokr/Android/Sdk/ndk/21.3.6528147/build

         You also want PATH set to these sub directories (to have `adb` etc):

         /home/gokr/Android/Sdk/platform-tools:/home/gokr/Android/Sdk/tools/bin:/home/gokr/Android/Sdk/build-tools/28.0.0